USA-RedDragon/nina-s3-uploader/README.md

 This project is a simple Go program that will watch for files in a directory and upload them to an S3 bucket.
 It is designed to be used with the [N.I.N.A.](https://nighttime-imaging.eu/) astrophotography software, but can be used with any software that can save files to a directory.

-It is designed to only remove the previous file after the new file has been uploaded.
-This is to prevent the file from being deleted from the disk before N.I.N.A. or the user is done with it.

 On Windows, I use this with WinFsp MemFs (particularly <https://github.com/Ceiridge/WinFsp-MemFs-Extended>) to create a virtual drive that N.I.N.A. can save files to.
 This program watches that directory and uploads the files to S3.
+This allows me to use a much smaller disk and prevents excessive writes as my system is deployed at a remote observatory.

 ## Configuration